uppsala-makerspace/laser_cutter_guide/docs/steps/get_material.md

 - Cork
 - Natural fiber Cloth, for example Cotton
 - Stone
+- Glass does not engrave or cut well
-- Metal, but does not cut or engrave well
+- Metal, does not engrave or cut well
 - [more]

 Material that is unsafe: